 The formula for the cash flow statement is:

-For many owners, the most important metric for their business is the amount of cash they need to operate each month.
-That may be more important to the owner than profit, since no company can operate without sufficient cash.
-If that’s what keeps you up a night, you can do something about it using financial statement analysis.
+For many business owners, the most important metric for their business or their statement of financial position is the amount of cash they need to operate each month.
+This may be more important than profit, since no company can operate without sufficient cash.

-Think about it this way: if Reliable Plumbing generates a 15% profit on every dollar sold, which also means that 85% of every dollar sold is an expense. $12 million in sales for the month means that Reliable incurs $10.2 million in expenses.
-And those expenses have to be paid in cash, either this month or sometime down the road.
+Think about it this way: If Reliable Plumbing generates a 15% profit on every dollar sold, then 85% of every dollar sold is an expense.
+When the monthly sales equal $12 million, Reliable incurs $10.2 million in expenses.
+Those expenses have to be paid in cash, either this month or sometime down the road.

-A business can generate more cash to operate by reducing the two categories that tie up cash:
+A business can generate more cash by reducing the balance in two accounts that tie up cash:

 - Accounts receivable

-Accounts receivable represents money owed by clients, and your inventory balance is the dollar amount of items that you buy for resale.
-Reliable Plumbing carries a large balance of parts and supplies in inventory, which are used to perform plumbing jobs.
+Accounts receivable represents money owed by customers, while inventory balance is the dollar amount of items that you have on hand for resale.

-Reliable should also take a hard look at the dollar amount of inventory on hand.
-If Joe’s suppliers can ship inventory items faster, for example, the company can reduce the inventory levels and still meet customer needs.
-If a supplier can get orders to Reliable in five days rather than ten days, the plumbing company can carry less inventory and simply order more often.
+Reliable Plumbing could also take a look at the dollar amount of inventory on hand.
+If Joe’s suppliers can ship inventory items faster, the company can reduce the inventory levels and still meet customer needs.
+If a supplier can get orders to Reliable in five days rather than ten days, the plumbing company can carry less inventory.